Today I'm going to show you how to take truly legendary Moon photos...

-If, when checking the photo, you notice that the Moon is blurred, don't be confused: a blurry Moon is not the same as an out of focus Moon even though in both cases the photo isn't completely sharp.
+When checking the photo, if you notice that the Moon is blurred, don't be confused: a blurry Moon is not the same as an out of focus Moon even though in both cases the photo isn't completely sharp.

 When it's out of focus, it's because you've had a problem when focusing.
 In that case, take a look at the previous section in which I explain how to solve it.

 On the other hand, when the Moon is blurred, the problem is probably because your camera and/or your lens have been affected by some minor vibration.

 - If you use a DSLR camera and slow shutter speeds (between 1/20s and 1s), the mirror produces vibrations when it lifts up.
 So lock the mirror up.

 - Use a sturdy tripod and check that your equipment is in a stable position.
 Press the tripod well against the ground if it's dirt or sand.
 If you don't, the tripod may start sinking as you take pictures and they'll come up blurred.

 - If it's very windy, turn on your lens image stabilization system (if it has one).
 Even if you're using a tripod, it will help avoid any destabilization because of the lens heavy weight.

 - Use an intervalometer, avoid touching the camera when shooting.